How to Write an Academic Advisor Resume?

 Cayce Catholic High School, SC, Cayce, SC

-- Scheduled, supervised, and participated in career growth programs within the campus as well as the community.
+• Scheduled, supervised, and participated in career growth programs on campus and in the community.

-- Devised an auto questionnaire for new students to assess their requirements.
+• Devised a questionnaire for new students to assess their requirements.

 Education